bakins/minikube-prometheus-demo/README.md

 This is a quick demo of using [minikube](https://github.com/kubernetes/minikube) to test [Prometheus](https://prometheus.io/).
-This is meant to familiarize peopel with working with minikube, kubectl, prometheus, and grafana.
+This is meant to familiarize people with working with minikube, kubectl, prometheus, and grafana.

 ## Prerequisites ##